Academic Year 2012-2013 Key Registration Dates

 Summer Registration for MIT Employment for Course 4 Students

-Students who plan to receive an RA appointment over the summer must preregister and then register for subject number 4.299, Summer Research Topics.
-Download and complete the form "Summer Registration for MIT Employment" and submit it to Architecture Headquarters (7-337) prior to the start of the summer term in order to initiate summer payroll.
-It requires the signature of both the RA supervisor and your advisor.
-This form is not to be used for summer thesis research unless the research is with someone other than your thesis advisor.
+Students who plan to receive an RA appointment over the summer must register for subject number 4.299, Summer Research Topics.
+Download and complete the Summer Registration for MIT Employment form and email to Renée Caso and Doug LeVie prior to the start of the summer term in order to initiate summer payroll.
+It requires the signature of both the RA supervisor and your registration advisor (email verification is acceptable in lieu of a signature).
+This form is not needed for summer thesis research if it is being conducted under the supervision of your Course 4 thesis advisor.
 It is not to be used for a summer internship.
-Students will receive 3 credit units, however, it may not be used towards the degree.
+Students will receive 3 credit units, which may not be used towards the degree.